Collecting Tolkien Books

 Collecting Tolkien owned books

 J.R.R.
 Tolkien had the tendency to sign all the books which were in his personal library, which was really huge.
-Most of Tolkien's personal books were donated and/or sold towards libraries (fe. the English Faculty Library of Oxford) a lot of his manuscripts and handwritten papers went to Museum's.
-Yet on the market came up for sale a lot of his books, mainly philological works, at various times after Tolkien's death.
+Most of tolkien's personal books were donated and/or sold towards libraries (fe. the English Faculty Library of Oxford) a lot of his manuscripts and handwritten papers went to Museum's.
+Yet on the market came up for sale a lot of his books, mainly philological works, at various times after tolkien's death.
 Read article

 Monday 21 February 2005